Facebook Pixel Candid Street Photography: 19 Tips to Improve Your Images

 7. Be prepared to change your settings quickly

 But what happens then if something sudden occurs?
-Say you’re walking down a sunny street, settings set up perfectly, when all of a sudden you look to your right and notice a couple of locksmiths in a very dark van, one passed out and one about to light his cigarette?
+Say you’re walking down a sunny street, settings set up perfectly, when all of a sudden you look to your right and notice a couple of locksmiths in a very dark van, one passed out and one about to light his cigarette.
 The moment is about to happen:

 7-locksmith_nap.jpg

 Well, in that case, I quickly switch over to Aperture Priority on my camera, which I have preset with a low aperture value.
-Even though you will have a loss of some depth of field, you will be able to have it work in both extreme bright or dark situations with a fast enough corresponding shutter speed.
+Even though you will have a loss of some depth of field, you will be able to have it work in both extremely bright or dark situations with a fast enough corresponding shutter speed.
 You can also do this with a shutter speed (via Shutter Priority mode) as well.

 8. Raise your ISO